 Debt-ceiling showdown 2023 is in the rearview mirror

-- Markets reacted to Congressional approval of the deal favourably, with U.S. equities rising roughly 1%.
+- Markets reacted to Congressional approval of the deal favorably, with U.S. equities rising roughly 1%.

 - With the debt-ceiling showdown in the rearview mirror, we believe that amid ongoing uncertainty over inflation, Fed policy and recession risks, investors should consider staying at their policy asset allocations.